-Welcome back to Optimum Healthcare IT’s “Center Stage” series, where we turn the spotlight on Optimum’s executive leaders.
-In this installment, we talk with Shafin Kalyan, Executive Director, Ancillary Services.
+Welcome to Optimum Healthcare IT’s “Center Stage” series, where we turn the spotlight on Optimum’s executive leaders.
+In this installment, we talk with Jon Straffon, Executive Director, Community Connect.

 Our service line leaders have track records of service excellence in Healthcare IT and are passionate about their work.
 Our goal is to improve healthcare through technology, and these leaders are how we’re getting there.

 We brought these leaders to our “Center Stage” to get their take on the future of their service lines and Healthcare IT as an industry.

 Jonathan Straffon has 30 years of healthcare experience.
 Mr. Straffon held a number of positions at The Cleveland Clinic Foundation from 1986 to 1997, including the startup of the first Satellite of the Cleveland Clinic in Fort Lauderdale, Florida.
 In Cleveland, his experience included serving as the Department Administrator for Physical Medicine and Rehabilitation/Center for the Spine and Rheumatology & Immunologic Diseases.
 Mr. Straffon received his undergraduate education at Kent State University and completed his Master’s Degree in Organization Development at the American International College in Springfield, Massachusetts.
 He is also a member of the College of Health Information Executives (CHIME).

 Question: What challenges present the greatest opportunities in Healthcare IT?